Domino Data Science Platform vs Microsoft Azure Machine Learning Studio comparison

 Data Science Platforms

-Domino Data Science Platform is ranked 17th in Data Science Platforms while Microsoft Azure Machine Learning Studio is ranked 2nd in Data Science Platforms with 22 reviews.
+Domino Data Science Platform is ranked 19th in Data Science Platforms while Microsoft Azure Machine Learning Studio is ranked 2nd in Data Science Platforms with 53 reviews.
 Domino Data Science Platform is rated 7.0, while Microsoft Azure Machine Learning Studio is rated 7.6.
-On the other hand, the top reviewer of Microsoft Azure Machine Learning Studio writes "Has a drag and drop feature and easier learning curve, but the number of algorithms available could still be improved".
-Domino Data Science Platform is most compared with Databricks, Amazon SageMaker, Dataiku Data Science Studio, Alteryx and Anaconda, whereas Microsoft Azure Machine Learning Studio is most compared with Databricks, Google Vertex AI, Azure OpenAI, TensorFlow and Google Cloud AI Platform.
+The top reviewer of Domino Data Science Platform writes "Good scalability and stability but the predictive analysis feature needs improvement".
+On the other hand, the top reviewer of Microsoft Azure Machine Learning Studio writes "Good support for Azure services in pipelines, but deploying outside of Azure is difficult".
+Domino Data Science Platform is most compared with Databricks, Amazon SageMaker, Dataiku, Alteryx and KNIME, whereas Microsoft Azure Machine Learning Studio is most compared with Google Vertex AI, Databricks, Azure OpenAI, TensorFlow and Google Cloud AI Platform.

 See our list of best Data Science Platforms vendors.